Find industry contacts & talent representation

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags are used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Ghostbusters II can be found here.

-Ghostbusters II is the sequel to Ghost Busters (1984), both of which were written by co-stars Dan Aykroyd and Harold Ramis.
-Ghostbusters is supposedly in the scripting stage.
+Ghostbusters II is the sequel to Ghostbusters (1984), both of which were written by co-stars Dan Aykroyd and Harold Ramis.
 Ghostbusters II was subsequently novelized in 1989 by American scifi/mystery writer Ed Naha.

-'Mood slime' is pictured as pink ectoplasm and described as a psychoreactive substance that responds to human emotional states.
+"Mood slime" is pictured as pink ectoplasm and described as a psychoreactive substance that responds to human emotional states.
 In short, it feeds on bad vibes.
 It was not explicitly mentioned what the slime was made of.
 They do, however, imply the slime was "brought to life" by Vigo and powered by the general bad vibes of the New Yorkers.
 You could take from this that the slime was either created by "ghost-power" or that the slime started from something very small and absorbed various elements from its environment.
-It was eventually established in Ghostbusters-The Video Game that the slime was manufactured by a contraption created by Ivo Shandor, the Gozer worshiper.
+It was eventually established in the 2009 video game Ghostbusters that the slime was manufactured by a contraption created by Ivo Shandor, the Gozer worshiper.